mpfr/httpd-plus/README.md

 ## How to uninstall

-The unpatched version of httpd can easily be restored by performing a fresh rebuild and reinstall.
+The original version of `httpd` can easily be restored by performing a fresh rebuild and reinstall.

 ```
 $ cd /usr/src/usr.sbin/httpd